 - The Youth Hostel Association (England and Wales), the Scottish Youth Hostel Association (Scotland) and Hostelling International NI (Northern Ireland) offer budget accommodation in popular outdoor areas of Britain.
 You can read more about British hostels in my page about hostelling

 - Britain has an extensive network of long distance hiking trails.
 The Long Distance Walkers Association website details most of them.
-If you join the LDWA you can also download GPS files for most British trails.
+If you join the LDWA you can also download GPX files for most British trails.

 - Some 15 long distance trails have been designated as National Trails and information about them can be found here